 Then, the strong currency happens to fulfill other functions as means of circulation, when people begin to quote in dollars their operations, as a guarantee of a sale.

-Since the establishment of the double monetary circulation, the official exchange rate was set at a Cuban peso for a dollar and has remained so to this day (except in the exchange relation with the population).
+Since the establishment of the double monetary circulation, the official exchange rate was set at a Cuban peso for a dollar and has remained so to this day (except in the exchange relationship with the population).
 However, this does not constitute a guarantee to avoid or lower inflation, since it not only has a monetary component but also a structural component.

-It is worth remembering that in November 2004, the circulation of the US dollar was replaced by the convertible peso (CUC), only convertible in the national territory.
+It is worth remembering that in November 2004, the circulation of the US dollar was replaced by the convertible peso (CUC), the only convertible in the national territory.
 This step was, really, a simple process of substitution of the internal monetary circulation of the US dollar by the CUC.

 Since 2005, steps have been taken to increase the number of minor retirements and gradually increase salaries in some priority entities.
 At the same time, the prices of some regulated foods and electricity increased.
 Immediately the level of income was reduced, particularly those who did not benefit from the increase in salaries and pensions, or this was insufficient.